trungenglish/trungenglish/README.md

 ## Hi there 👋

  My name's Trung.
-I'm currently a sophomore at Ho Chi Minh City University of Foreign Languages and Information Technology (HUFLIT), majoring in Software Engineering.
+I'm currently a junior at Ho Chi Minh City University of Foreign Languages and Information Technology (HUFLIT), majoring in Software Engineering.
 I have a passion for learning new things and continuously expanding my knowledge.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...